MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

     }
 ```
 You have defined an operation, `MeasureSuperposition`, which takes no inputs and returns a value of type [Result](xref:microsoft.quantum.guide.types).

-More details on defining callables can be found at [Operations and functions](xref:microsoft.quantum.guide.operationsfunctions).
+While the examples on this page only consist of Q# *operations*, all of the concepts we will discuss pertain equally to Q# *functions*, and therefore we refer to them collectively as *callables*.
-For the sake of brevity we refer primarily to Q# *operations* on this page, however all of the concepts discussed work in the same manner for Q# *functions*, as well as any user-defined Q# types.
+Their differences are discussed at [Q# basics: operations and functions](xref:microsoft.quantum.guide.basics#q-operations-and-functions), and more details on defining them can be found at [Operations and functions](xref:microsoft.quantum.guide.operationsfunctions).

-### Operation defined in a Q# file
+### Callable defined in a Q# file

-The operation is precisely what's called and run by Q#.
+The callable is precisely what's called and run by Q#.
 However, it requires a few more additions to comprise a full `*.qs` Q# file.

 All Q# types and callables are defined within *namespaces*, which the compiler can then open individually